indieresearch/indieresearch.github.io/_pages/resources.md

 nav_order: 1
 ---

-No affiliate links, just my suggestions.
+No affiliate links, just our suggestions.

-If you want me to add something specific to the list, message me on [twitter](https://twitter.com/_IndieResearch_) or send me an [email](mailto:indieresearchblog@gmail.com).
+If you'd like us to add something specific to the list, message us on [twitter](https://twitter.com/_IndieResearch_) or send us an [email](mailto:indieresearchblog@gmail.com).

 #### Independent Research Institutes/Organizations
 - [IGDORE](https://igdore.org): an independent research institute dedicated to improving the quality of science, science education, and quality of life for scientists, students and their families.